playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 But not everyone wants to use utility classes for their solutions.
 For many, they just want to reuse their existing CSS knowledge with selectors and all just with the scoping problem solved for them.

-Well, what if each CSS file had their own auto-scoping pre-applied?
+Well, what if each CSS file had its own auto-scoping pre-applied?

 ```css
 /* file-one.css */